rc-bellergy/pxpi/home/pi/jpeg-stream/README.md

 ## Low CPU load
 In actual tests on a Raspberry PI 3, the sender.py script used under 20% CPU load.

+## Save high-res. video at same time
+It streams the low-resolution video and saves a high-resolution video to file.

 ---
 ## Hardware Requirements
 ### Sender